-This privacy notice discloses the privacy practices for www.modern.develop.
-This privacy notice applies solely to information collected by this web site.
+This privacy notice discloses the privacy practices for www.modern.com.
+This privacy notice applies solely to information collected by this website.
 It will notify you of the following:

 - What choices are available to you regarding the use of your data.